majestyz3/TS-Agility/docs/class1/lab5/module5.rst

-Lab 5 – Configuring Telemetry Streaming With Third-Party Log Management & Analysis Tools
+Lab 5 – Configuring Telemetry Streaming With Kibana
 -----------------------------------

 In this lab we will configure our Telemetry Streaming JSON declaration to establish a connection between our Kibana consumer and our BIG-IP.